 Ku-ring-gai Community Grants

-Apply for a grant through our online application system, Smarty Grants, Smarty Grants.
+Apply for a grant through our online application system Smarty Grants.

 Please note all previous 2024 Community Grants recipients must have submitted their acquittal form(PDF, 131KB) and any associated paperwork by 31 May 2025.